nichy-consortium/nichy/docs/working_group/legal_team.md

 # NICHY Steering Committee

-Meet the people in the steering committee!
+Meet the people from the legal team!

 <!--
 The section below uses a special mix of markdown and HTML to make pretty cards.